MauricioRobayo/mauriciorobayo.com/src/pages/blog/dig-in-deep.md

 date: 2023-02-15
 ---

-When you run into a bug or something that exposes that you don't understand everything about a system or some limit of your experience, don't get angry or afraid.
+When you run into a bug or something that exposes that you don't understand everything about a system or some limit of your experience, don't get angry or scared.

 Get excited, dig in deep, figure it all out.